Conviva/conviva-js-appanalytics/README.md

 4.5.13 (27/DEC/2022)
     - Supports broadcasting video events to Conviva App Insights SDKs to consume.
 For non App Insights users, there is no impact.
+    - We only send following fields from video events into Eco events (name, sid, iid, clid, st, cen, ced, an).

 ## Setting / Unsetting Custom tags to report your application specific data.
 Use setCustomTags() API to set all kinds of tags (key value pairs).
 This API provides 1 argument that accepts data in JSON Format to describe the tags.